reactjs/az.react.dev/content/docs/accessibility.md

 - [WebAIM - Using JAWS to Evaluate Web Accessibility](http://webaim.org/articles/jaws/)
 - [Deque - JAWS Keyboard Shortcuts](https://dequeuniversity.com/screenreaders/jaws-keyboard-shortcuts)

-### Other Screen Readers
+### Digər Ekran Oxucuları

-#### ChromeVox in Google Chrome
+#### Google Chrome-da ChromeVox

-[ChromeVox](http://www.chromevox.com/) is an integrated screen reader on Chromebooks and is available [as an extension](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) for Google Chrome.
+[ChromeVox](http://www.chromevox.com/) Crome books-a integrasiya olunmuş ekran oxucusudur və is an integrated screen reader on Chromebooks and is available [as an extension](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) for Google Chrome.

 Refer to the following guides on how best to use ChromeVox: